Gain the fundamental knowledge and leadership skills you need to succeed in the field of human resource management.

 Click here to view our learning outcomes assessment data.

-CSU-Global is committed to ensuring that our students remain knowledgeable and competitive in the human resources profession.
-In doing so, we’ve partnered with the Society for Human Resources Management (SHRM), the largest network human resource professionals in the world.
-Through our partnership with SHRM, CSU-Global can offer students phenomenal enhancements to their education and their career.
+CSU-Global is committed to ensuring our students remain knowledgeable and competitive in the human resources industry.
+We’ve partnered with the Society for Human Resource Management (SHRM), the largest global network of human resource professionals, to offer students phenomenal enhancements to their education and careers.

 According to the Bureau of Labor Statistics, job growth for human resources managers is 13%, compared to the all-occupations average of 10%.
 This puts it at only slightly above average growth, which means strong competition for the best jobs.